dhfbk/variationist/README.md

 ## Documentation

-The documentation for 🕵️‍♀️ **Variationist** is available at: [https://variationist.readthedocs.io/en/latest/](https://variationist.readthedocs.io/en/latest/).

 You can find more information on specific topics in the following documents:
 - [Input dataset](https://github.com/dhfbk/variationist/tree/main/docs/input-dataset.md): from `.tsv` or `.csv` files to pandas dataframes and [Hugging Face](https://huggingface.co/) datasets
 - [Units](https://github.com/dhfbk/variationist/tree/main/docs/units.md): from tokens and *n*-grams to co-occurrences with windows and duplicate handling